wealdtech/ethdo/docs/usage.md

 #### `summary`
 `ethdo validator summary` provides a summary of the given epoch for the given validators.
 Options include:

 - `epoch`: the epoch for which to provide a summary; defaults to last complete epoch
-  - `validators`: the list of validators for which to provide a summary
+- `validators`: the list of validators for which to provide a summary, as [validator specifiers](https://github.com/wealdtech/ethdo#validator-specifier)
 - `json`: provide JSON output

 ### `proposer` commands